pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 Exit the boat and head towards Surge's gym.

-Trade for Dux in [this house](https://gunnermaniac.com/pokeworld?map=1#235/193) if you still need something to learn Cut.
+Trade for Dux in [the house above the cut tree](https://gunnermaniac.com/pokeworld?map=1#235/193) if you still need something to learn Cut.

 Cut Menu:
 - Slot 4 - teach TM11 over slot 4 PS or slot 2 Tackle (if you haven't already)
-- (gentleman candy if you fought him with the plan to candy in cut menu)
+- (use gentleman candy if you fought him)
 - Swap Potion down 4 with Repels
 - Down 2 - teach HM01 to Paras/Oddish/Dux
 - Up 3 - Teach TM28 to Paras or Squirtle